Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 # Sample: Wi-Fi setup and device control via BLE - reference solution

 This reference solution demonstrates how you might [complete Wi-Fi setup and device control](https://docs.microsoft.com/azure-sphere/network/wifi-including-ble) of an Azure Sphere-based device through Bluetooth Low Energy (BLE) using a companion app on a mobile device.
 This solution utilizes a Nordic nRF52 Development Kit to provide BLE connectivity over UART to the Azure Sphere MT3620 board, and a Windows 10 app to illustrate the companion user experience.

+You can adapt this solution to run on other BLE parts.
+The replacement part must support communication over UART.
+Software changes will also be required.
+The solution consists of three applications:

+- An Azure Sphere application
+- An example user companion (Windows 10) application
+- An nRF52 application

+The nRF52 application forwards messages between the Windows 10 application (communicating via BLE) and the Azure Sphere application (communicating via UART).
+If using a different BLE part, you should be able to run both the Azure Sphere and Windows applications unchanged.
+However, you would need to modify or rewrite the nRF52 application for your BLE platform.

 For more information on the design of this sample solution see the [Design overview](./design-overview.md) article.

+**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
+To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
+For detailed instructions, see the [README file in the Hardware folder](../../Hardware/README.md).
+You may also need to set up the hardware differently.
 ## Preparation

 This reference solution requires the following:

-- Azure Sphere SDK version 19.02 or above.
+- Azure Sphere SDK version 19.05 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) if needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards to each other